 This sci-fi classic, narrated by Stephen Fry, follows the story of friends Arthur Dent and Ford Prefect as they begin a journey through the galaxy seconds before the earth is demolished to build a galactic freeway.
 A relatively short audio read, The Hitchhiker’s Guide to the Galaxy clocks in under six hours, so you’ll be able to blaze through this book easily as you drive through town.

 Set in the lone city on the moon, Andy Weir’s Artemis follows 26-year-old Jazz Bashara as she’s drawn into a smuggling scheme and finds herself in over her head.
-Performed by Rosario Dawson, who "clearly brings her experience as an actress who has portrayed so many roles in the sci-fi, fantasy, and action genres" to the role, according to an editor at Audible, listeners get a taste of the feisty heroine for who she is.
+Narrator Rosario Dawson "clearly brings her experience as an actress who has portrayed so many roles in the sci-fi, fantasy, and action genres" to the role, according to an editor at Audible.

 Ann Leckie’s Provenance tells a story of power, theft, privilege, and birthright.
 Read by Adjoa Andoh, the book follows Ingray and her charge, who return to her home planet to find it in political turmoil during an interstellar conflict.
 Together, they try to salvage Ingray's future before her family and world are lost to her for good.